 No matter the initials after their name, the first step in your decision-making process is to make sure the tax preparer is qualified.
 Due to the expertise and rigorous path required to become and maintain the EA designation, there are only about 53,700 practicing EAs in America.
 And at Block Advisors, many of our tax advisors are EAs.

 So, how do you know what’s right for you?
 Consider your situation and let Block Advisors match you with an experienced and credentialed tax advisor who best fits your needs.

 How Can I Find a Qualified Tax Preparer?

 With an average of 15 years’ experience in tax preparation, our tax advisors offer the expertise and insight you need to help guide you this tax season and beyond.
-To easily find a tax advisor that meets your needs, simply answer a few short questions related to your tax situation and get matched with an advisor today!
+To easily find an advisor that meets your needs, get matched with an advisor today!